Conditional logic between fields

 In this case, you apply conditional logic to the text field by clicking on the field and enabling condition logic.

-Select Source: Guide language
+2. Select Source: Guide language

-Condition: Is true.
+3. Condition: Is checked